Overview

 • Each facility has a tab at the top of the MRI home page that lists available tools, staff, and expertise.

-• MRI offers an Academic Research Services Order (ARSO) – a simple all-encompassing document meant to take the place of a sponsored research agreement.
+• Research that is service level in nature, and does not involve generation of intellectual property (IP), can be performed using an Academic Research Services Order (ARSO) - a simple, all-encompassing document meant to take the place of a sponsored research agreement.

 • The terms and conditions of an ARSO agreement are viewable here: ARSO Info, NDA, and FAQs.